Manojkumal/Flight-Fare-Prediction/README.md

 # **Contact**
 If you have any doubt or want to contribute feel free to email me or hit me up on [Linkedin](https://www.linkedin.com/in/manoj-kumal-9446b0179/)

-References [Link](https://www.youtube.com/watch?v=y4EMEpEnElQ)
+To know more about the project, you can check [Here](https://manojkumal.github.io/Portfolio_Website/post/preoject-2/) References [Link](https://www.youtube.com/watch?v=y4EMEpEnElQ)